-Drawing on examples from literature to philosophy Ego is the Enemy offers analysis of how some of the highest achieving historical figures achieved their success and how we can adopt their strategies and tactics as our own.
+Drawing on examples from literature to philosophy Ego is the Enemy offers an analysis of how some of the highest achieving historical figures achieved their success and how we can adapt their strategies and tactics as our own.

-This is a detailed guide how you can launch your next product.
-In it you learn everything from evaluating your business idea, to best ways to market a business, building a customer base quickly and cost efficiently.
-Drawing from real life experiences, this book aims to outline how to quickly and easily launch a successful business, avoiding those common pitfalls that often scuttle new startups.
+This is a detailed guide on how you can launch your next product.
+In it you learn everything from evaluating your business idea, to the best ways to market a business, build a customer base quickly and cost-efficiently.
+Drawing from real-life experiences, this book aims to outline how to quickly and easily launch a successful business, avoiding those common pitfalls that often scuttle new startups.

 There have been big changes in how businesses begin, market, and grow over the last couple of decades.
-Social media has become a main powerhouse behind marketing efforts, largely replacing the now archaic idea of PR.
+Social media has become the main powerhouse behind marketing efforts, largely replacing the now-archaic idea of PR.
 Cloud CRMs make detailed infrastructure for companies of all sizes easy and affordable.
 Guy Kawasaki in the book The Art of the Start outlines how you can use all these tools to become an innovative leading business with an edge over the competition.